 Last spring, CBS introduced its 48 Hours: NCIS TV show, a true crime program poised to capitalize on the viewership of the news division’s 48 Hours, as well as the scripted NCIS TV series franchise.
 It didn’t make much of a splash in the Nielsen ratings (barely a ripple), but caught enough wind to navigate past the treacherous waters of cancellation.
 Now that it has set sail for a second season, how long will it remain seaworthy?
 Will 48 Hours: NCIS be cancelled or renewed for season three?
-Stay tuned.
+Stay tuned. *Status update below.

 The 48 Hours: NCIS TV show centers on true crime cases handled by the real U.S. Naval Criminal Investigative Service.
 Rocky Carroll narrates the CBS TV news magazine, which features actual NCIS agents sharing the investigation techniques they use in cases including murder, fraud, and terrorism.
 The series delves into the sorts of real cases that have inspired the NCIS, NCIS: Los Angeles, and NCIS: New Orleans dramas — ones the agents will never forget.